Last updated 9.03.2023

 - TARGET GROUP

-Criteria for a small to medium-sized business:
+Criteria for a small to medium-sized business (for one financial year):

 VOLUME OF TURNOVER | BALANCE SHEET | NUMBER OF EMPLOYEES |